luckykk273/Camera-Calibration/README.md

 The way to find the chessboard corners is not the key part in this repository, so we utilized the function in OpenCV directly.

-NOTE: We follow the algorithms and the notations written in chapter 4 in "A flexible new technique for camera calibration.".
+NOTE: We follow the algorithms and the notations written in chapter 4 in reference [2].
-It doesn't optimize the code but keep the sequence the same as "A flexible new technique for camera calibration.".
+It doesn't optimize the code but keep the sequence the same as in reference [2].

 ## Support Models
 Camera Number: Monocular only